Culture Wars

 Solidarity or Extortion?

 Here’s the gist: every EU country now has a choice.
-Either take in migrants according to a set quota or cough up €20,000 per person refused.
+Either take in migrants according to a set quota, finance operational support, like staff and equipment or cough up €20,000 per person refused.
 Imagine running a household where someone else decides how many guests you’re hosting for dinner.
 If you say no, you have to pay your neighbors to take them instead.
 That’s the EU’s idea of "solidarity."

 The Migration Pact isn’t about solving the migration crisis; it’s about papering over the cracks.
 It doesn’t stop people from making dangerous crossings or address why they’re coming in the first place.
 It just shuffles the burden around, like a bureaucratic game of hot potato.
 Countries like Italy, Spain, and Greece, which are already overwhelmed, will still be overwhelmed.
 Countries that have done the heavy lifting during the Ukraine refugee crisis are now being told they’re not doing enough.